dwslab/melt/5_melt_track_repository.md

 The resulting instances can be directly used by the Executor or any other MELT functionality that requires tracks or test cases.

-## Available tracks as SEALS Repository
+## Available Tracks
-MELT also provides a server which mocks the SEALS repository and hosts the following tracks:
+MELT also provides a server with default datasets used by the OAEI.
+They are identified by three components: (1) Repository, (2) Track/Suite - ID, and (3) Version ID.
+The MELT repository is built so that it is fully compatible with the former SEALS client.
+For example, you can still use the SEALS client JAR to fetch the data from the MELT repository.

 Name | Repository | Suite-ID | Version-ID
 ---- | ---------- | -------- | ----------